 These are the different types of work orders and what they consist of:

-- inspection: these work orders focus on inspecting and reviewing your assets, usually as part of a preventive maintenance strategy.
-You can schedule them automatically on your management software (CMMS).
+- inspection: these work orders focus on inspecting and reviewing your assets, usually as part of a preventive maintenance strategy or condition monitoring.
+You can schedule them automatically on your maintenance management platofrm (IMMP).

 - preventive maintenance: maintenance work orders can be, for example, preventive cleaning, routine lubrication, air filter change, complying with manufacturer’s recommendations and so on, to prevent a machine from breaking or any error from occurring.